luismendoza-ec/lu8-docs/docs/INPUT.md

 - Input states are updated every frame
 - Multiple buttons can be pressed simultaneously per player
 - Button states are automatically cleared on system reset
+- Input handling is synchronized with the frame rate (60 FPS)
+- Input events are captured only when the canvas has focus

 ## Limitations